 An Aggregator is an application used to monitor and retrieve blog or website's content.
-These types of applications use a website's RSS feed in order to syndicate information.
+These types of applications use a blogs RSS or Atom feed in order to syndicate information.

-API stands for "application programming interface" and allows other users to interact with an application in order to exchange data.
+API stands for "application programming interface" and allows other users or services to interact with an application in order to exchange data.
 This is commonly used for remote posting clients.

 Archives are where your posts are displayed once they no longer reside on the main page.
-Your blog can have archives grouped by date (specifically by day, week and month), category and by individual post.
+Your blog can have archives grouped by date (specifically by day, week, and month), category, and individual post.

 Bandwidth is the measure of data transfered from your account on a monthly basis.
-Bandwidth is used once a reader downloads content from your blog such as text, images, audio and video.
-You can find more information on this under Bandwidth Limits.
+Bandwidth is used once a reader downloads content from your blog such as text, images, audio, and video.
+Learn more.

 CAPTCHA is an acronym for "completely automated public Turing test to tell computers and humans apart."